tommyfreire/tp-cripto-g7/README.md

 - **Generated shadow images:** `resources/sombras/`
 - **Default recovery location:** `resources/sombras/`

+## Metadata and Header Handling (Updated)

+- **Seed Storage:** The seed used for the permutation is stored in bytes 6-7 (little endian) of the BMP header of each shadow image.
+- **Shadow Number:** The shadow number (1, 2, ..., n) is stored in bytes 8-9 (little endian) of the BMP header of each shadow image.
+- **Header on Recovery:** When recovering the secret image, the header of the output BMP is taken from the first available shadow image in the selected directory.
+This ensures that the output BMP contains the correct metadata (including the seed and shadow number) in its reserved bytes, as required by the specification.
+- **Automatic Cropping (k=8):** If `k=8`, carrier images are automatically cropped (central crop) to match the secret image's size.
+This ensures all shadows and the recovered image have matching dimensions and metadata.

 ## How It Works

 1. **Distribute Mode (`-d`):**
    - The secret image is permuted for extra security.
    - The permuted data is split using Shamir's Secret Sharing.
    - Each share is embedded into a carrier BMP image from `resources/preSombras/` using LSB steganography.
-   - Shadow images are saved in `resources/sombras/` with metadata in their headers.
+   - Shadow images are saved in `resources/sombras/` with metadata in their headers:
+     - The permutation seed is stored in bytes 6-7 (little endian).
+     - The shadow number is stored in bytes 8-9 (little endian).
+   - If `k=8`, carrier images are automatically cropped to match the secret image size (central crop).
    - If any polynomial evaluation yields 256, the first nonzero coefficient is decremented and the process is retried until all values are in [0, 255].

 2. **Recover Mode (`-r`):**
    - `k` shadow images are selected from `resources/sombras/`.
    - The embedded data is extracted and the original permuted secret is reconstructed using modular linear algebra.
    - The permutation is reversed to recover the original image.
-   - The BMP header for the output is taken from the first available pre-shadow image in `resources/preSombras/`.
+   - The BMP header for the output is taken from the first available shadow image, so the output BMP contains the correct seed and shadow number in its reserved bytes.

 ## Usage